By José Alberto Hermosillo

-The director lied a little to have permission to shoot the film inside the facility.
+The director lied a little for permission to shoot the film inside the facility.
 She suggested that the film’s attention be centered on Sergio, the newest arrival, without interrupting the lives of others.

-When principal photography was done, and the crew left the place, they had to come out with the truth.
+When principal photography was done and the crew left the place, they had to discover the truth.
 To come clean, Alberti organized a private screening at the nursing home and mentioned her true intentions.
 The relationship they constructed inside the facility was real.
 When they had to say goodbye, it was not much about losing a resident but winning a friend.

 |Maite Alberti, documentarian, "The Mole Agent."
 Photo: José Alberto Hermosillo|

 Maite Alberti followed her instincts.
 Inside the institution, she ensured everyone felt comfortable

 with the camera.
 Maite also found out some interns have dementia to sign the release form, and she ended it by getting the approval of a family member.

 “The Mole Agent” is so well-made that it may confuse the viewers.
 Some have the feeling that everything is artificially made.
 They think it is not a documentary due to the residents’ spontaneous reactions and natural performances.
 They seriously believe that “El Agente Topo” is a mockumentary because it was directed by professional actors, a script, and a big budget.
 The truth is that this linear story was meticulously planned and naturally performed by real people, elements that make it look like a “narrative feature film.”
 However, everything in this vivid documentary is real.
 Cinema verité style shows real people in everyday situations and authentic dialogue.
 Following the residents’ natural actions, the director validated this excellent and engrossing docudrama.